 In 1927, 4-H became a part of cooperative extension.
 Today, one in five Missouri youth, ages 5 to 19, participate in a 4-H educational program.
 The University of Missouri 4-H Center for Youth Development provides education in leadership, citizenship and community service through nearly 1,100 4-H clubs, school enrichment programs, special-interest activities, conferences and camps.
 More than 17,000 adult and youth volunteers lead hands-on projects in science, conflict resolution, workforce preparedness, computer science and 60 other topics.

 County Extension Councils

-In 1955, state legislation required counties to establish county extension councils to advise the University of Missouri on educational programs.
-Today, some 2,000 citizens volunteer their time and effort to assess local educational needs and to work with extension faculty in delivering and evaluating the programs.
+In 1955, state legislation required counties to establish county extension councils to advise the University of Missouri on educational programming needs.
+Today, some 1,600 elected, appointed and delegated citizens volunteer their time and effort to assess local educational needs and to work with extension faculty in delivering and evaluating the programs.
 Appropriations from county commissions provide operating funds for county extension offices and secretarial support.

 The University of Missouri took a major step forward in 1960 when it combined continuing education and cooperative extension programs.
 Today, continuing education programs in fire and rescue training, law enforcement and many other topics are essential to the livelihood of Missourians.

 In 1972, the University of Missouri and Lincoln University established a unified extension program — the nation's first such partnership between two state land-grant universities.
 Technical assistance for families on small farms and leadership education for African-American youth are results of that successful partnership.